Laboratorio-de-Incendios-Forestales-UCO/NDVI/README.md

     run Launch_me_to_filter.py --Thr_uncertainty 0.28 --Filter_by_NOBS_off --Filter_bits 0 2 4 7

-# WARNINGS ⚠️
+# ⚠️ WARNINGS
-The directory must contain a ".credentials.ini" file with your credentials to log in into CDSE (https://dataspace.copernicus.eu/).
+The directory must contain a ".credentials.ini" file with your credentials to log in into CDSE (https://dataspace.copernicus.eu/) and download the products.
 This file must follow the next structure:

       [cdse]
       username = username@example.org
       password = MyPa5sWoRd

 CDSE sets quotas and limitations for the downloads ("https://documentation.dataspace.copernicus.eu/Quotas.html").
 Reaching these quotas and limitations triggers a Runtime Error while creating temporary S3 credentials (error #403).

+# LICENSE
+This project is licensed under the MIT License - see the LICENSE file for details.
+If you use this project, please provide proper attribution to LABIF (https://labif.es/).